History and Archaeology

 In Year 1, you examine the theory and practice of archaeology.
 You study the archaeology of the historic and prehistoric periods; the methods and nature of history as a discipline in small groups, and gain an insight into a variety of historical periods and cultures.
 You will visit historical and archaeological sites and museums as part of your modules.

-Building on the firm foundation laid in the first year, in Year 2, you may choose to focus your studies on a range of historical themes or societies, while also studying the archaeology of one or more European archaeological periods.
-You develop an understanding of research skills, theoretical approaches, and knowledge in preparation for Year 3.
+In Year 2, you may choose to focus your studies on a range of historical themes or societies, while also studying the archaeology of one or more European archaeological periods.
+You will undertake four weeks of archaeological fieldwork and develop your archaeological field skills.
+You develop an understanding of research skills, theoretical approaches and knowledge in preparation for Year 3.

-In Year 3, you will undertake an independent project which may include both archaeological and historical evidence based on a topic of the your choice.
-Optional Modules this year cover areas from religion, human conflict, contested history, heritage, abuses of history in the public sphere and histories on screen.
+In Year 3, you will undertake a depth study in History and can choose either an Extended Independent Study in Archaeology or to write a History dissertation based on a topic of your choice.
+Optional modules in this year cover topics from religion, human conflict, contested history, heritage, abuses of history in the public sphere and histories on screen.

 As part of the course, there are opportunities for you to visit archaeological sites and get involved in departmental research, which allows you to work in new laboratories and use a range of specialist surveying equipment.